openalpr/doc/source/watchman.rst

 OpenALPR Watchman
 ********************

-Watchman software runs on your hardware/application.
+Watchman software runs on your hardware/application and enables automatic license plate recognition from any IP camera.
+You don't need to spend $10,000 on a proprietary "LPR camera," nor do you need to use complicated and costly video management software.
 The software can be used for general surveillance purposes or as an engine to add LPR capabilities to other applications.

+The Watchman Agent recognizes license plates and the Watchman webserver (either cloud or on-premise) displays searchable results.
+Other options for retreiving results from the Agent are discussed in the Application Integration section.

 Sign-up for Watchman today on https://cloud.openalpr.com/

 Watchman Agent
 ========================